 Here’s a worksheet you can use to help plan a funeral or other event to honor your loved one:

 Children often need help making sense of death.
-Organizations like Erin’s House for Grieving Children in Fort Wayne, Indiana, and Ele’s Place in Michigan provide places and programs for children in their communities.
+(Adults do, too.)
+Organizations like Erin’s House for Grieving Children in Fort Wayne, Indiana (www.erinshouse.org), and Ele’s Place in Michigan (www.elesplace.org) provide places and programs for children in their communities.
 They also have online resources that can be used by anyone.

-Kristen and Patrick Riecke.
-No Matter How Small: Understanding Miscarriage and Stillbirth.
-(Fort Wayne, Emerald Hope Publishing House, 2020).
-Kristen and Patrick draw on their own experience and their work with parents to offer support and explanation and encouragement.
+That’s hard.
+Nancy and I know.
+Kristen and Patrick Riecke draw on their own experience and their work with parents to offer support and explanation and encouragement in No Matter How Small: Understanding Miscarriage and Stillbirth.
+(2020).

-Podcast: “Surprised by Grief” with Clarissa Moll and Daniel Harrell.
-This podcast is from a Christian perspective.
-Each of the hosts lost a spouse in 2019.
+“Surprised by Grief” with Clarissa Moll and Daniel Harrell.
+Each of the hosts of this podcast lost a spouse in 2019.
 Clarissa’s husband, Rob, died in a climbing accident.
 Daniel’s wife died with pancreatic cancer.
 But these two had already thought about life and death more than most people.
 Rob wrote a book, The Art of Dying, several years before his death, and Daniel was working as a pastor.
-They talk about their own experiences and the work they are doing with others, and invite us into the conversation.
+They talk about their own experiences and the work they are doing with others and invite us into the conversation.
 The content is often hard, but listening to them interact is remarkably helpful.